Recovery from Sinus Surgery

 DON’T: Take aspirin or ibuprofen

 Although sinus surgery is a procedure that is not to be taken lightly, and involves careful planning and performance, the rewards can be life-changing, and sometimes the only effective treatment for those who suffer from chronic sinusitis.
+Sinus surgery, when indicated, has been proven to decrease incidence of sinusitis and improve patient quality of life.

 Filter through patient reviews of Dr. Bennett from all around the web